 The city of Siem Reap is actually quite small but the site of Angkor Wat is enormous and with so much to see (in such heat) it’s a challenge to know what to prioritise and how to do it in such a short space of time.
-In this post we’ll let you know what we recommend visiting and how you can do it in ONE day.
+In this post we’ll let you know what temples we recommend visiting and how you can do it in just ONE day.
+Visiting Angkor Wat with kids can be a challenge but it’s entirely possible and even fun!
+Read on for our top tips with tons of photos & suggestions on how to visit Angkor Wat with children.

 The tickets are really fancy and have your photo added to them (do not lose them!).
 Because of this the process of queing and taking photos can take well over an hour at busy periods.
 In December 2016, a total of 249,482 people visited the Angkor Temples.
 Now you can see why the queues get busy!